solaimanhridoy/LearnPostgreSQl/README.md

 #### Creating a table and Inserting Into that table from a SQL file

 Let's assume that we have a SQL file where we have a table named `person` and it's column values in a location named `/home/lib10/Downloads/person.sql`.
-Now, we need to run that file from PostgreSQL prompt, than type:
+Now, we need to run that file from PostgreSQL prompt, then type:

 `\i /home/lib10/Downloads/person.sql`